Darcy Watson-Russell (they/them)

 Anxiety.

-Grief and loss - Bereavement including parental death, suicide bereavement, grief related to disability and chronic illness.
+Grief and loss - Bereavement including parental death, suicide bereavement, grief related to disability and chronic illness, climate grief and other existential grief.

-LGBTIQA+ issues - Sexuality, gender, transition/gender affirmation, discrimination.
+LGBTIQA+ issues - Sexuality, gender, medical and social transition/gender affirmation, discrimination and violence (interpersonal and systemic).

-Mood issues - Depression, anger and irritability, extreme mood experiences.
+Mood issues - Depression, anger and irritability, elevated mood experiences.

-Neurodivergence - Sensory processing differences, overwhelm, difficulties with interoception, social differences.
+Neurodivergence - Sensory processing differences, overwhelm, difficulties with interoception, social differences, difficulty connecting with emotions, burnout and fatigue.

 Self-harm.